 Improvements in information technology are continuously being undertaken to make banking services more accessible to clients, both depositors and borrowers.
-To date, there are 53 on-site and 25 off-site automated teller machines (ATM) that are fully operational in schools, hotels and other strategic locations.
+As of December 31, 2024, there are 53 on-site and 26 off-site automated teller machines (ATM) that are fully operational and strategically located in schools, hotels and other establishments.